-A bias-related incident involves acts, behaviors, conduct or communications against a person, motivated by the offender’s bias against age, disability, ethnicity, nationality, race, religion, sex, sexual orientation, gender identity or gender expression.
+A bias-related incident involves acts, behaviors, conduct or communications against a person, motivated by the offender’s biases regarding age, disability, ethnicity, gender, gender identity/expression, nation origin/nationality, race, religion, sex, sexual orientation, veteran status or other identity.
 These acts, behaviors, conduct or communications may produce an unwelcoming environment.
 Bias often stems from fear, misunderstanding, hatred, or stereotypes and may be intentional or unintentional.

 Both bias incidents and hate crimes consist of conduct that is motivated by bias.
 However, hate crimes involve a criminal act, such as assault or vandalism.
-Bias incidents do not necessarily involve criminal activity and may come in the form of microaggressions (often well-intentioned but extremely hurtful and biased remarks from others) and other noncriminal acts of bias.
+Bias incidents do not necessarily involve criminal activity and may come in the form of microaggressions and other noncriminal acts of bias.

 According to the FBI, a “hate crime” is a traditional offense like murder, arson, or vandalism with an added element of bias.
 For the purposes of collecting statistics, the FBI has also defined a hate crime as a “criminal offense against a person or property motivated in whole or in part by an offender’s bias against a race, religion, disability, sexual orientation, ethnicity, gender, or gender identity.”
 Hate itself is not a crime—and the FBI is mindful of protecting freedom of speech and other civil liberties.